PHASCOPE PMP10 DUPLEX

 - Test onsite or in the field

-- The best paint thickness gauge for duplex measurements such as paint/zinc on aluminum or galvanized steel
+- The best paint thickness gauge for duplex measurements such as paint/zinc on steel

 - Easy measurement on curved geometries such as convex and concave surfaces as well as rough surfaces